HUASONG111/Data-code/README.md

 ## 6. Reproducibility

-This workflow allows users to reproduce the full analysis pipeline.

-* Software versions used: R (4.4.1), Python (3.12.7), MATLAB (R2024a)
-* Fixed random seeds (e.g., `set.seed(123)`) were used in R scripts to ensure consistent results from stochastic processes.
+This workflow is fully reproducible with the provided subset of real data included in the `data/` folder.

+- **Software versions used:**
+  - R: 4.4.1
+  - Python: 3.12.7
+  - MATLAB: R2024a

+- **Data availability:**
+  A small subset of real data (from 2–3°E, 40–41°S) is shared in the `data/` folder for demonstration.
+The full original dataset is not publicly available.
+Simulated data used for some statistical tests is generated internally within the R scripts.

+- **Reproducibility:**
-* The actual data are not shared.
-However, all code, analysis steps, and output formats are identical, enabling full reproducibility of the methodology.
+  All code, analysis steps, and output formats are identical and fully reproducible using the provided data subset, allowing validation of the entire analysis pipeline.